How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Discussion

-\paragraph{Limitations.} As we limited our studies to participants located in the United States, we cannot make claims as to whether Prolific is similarly representative of other jurisdictions or of the overall global population.
+\paragraph{Study Limitations.} As we limited our studies to participants located in the United States, we cannot make claims as to whether Prolific is similarly representative of other jurisdictions or of the overall global population.
 Indeed, prior work has also found differences between privacy attitudes between MTurk workers located in the U.S. and in India~\cite{kang2014privacy}.
-Additionally, while the Pew dataset was weighted on myriad strata of demographics to best represent the US population over 18, we still recognize that it is not perfectly representative of the general US population.
-As with all surveys, there may be non-response bias, even with the most carefully selected probabilistic sample.
-In other words, just as those who choose to take surveys on online platforms may differ from the general population in terms of tech familiarity and use, so too may probabilistic studies vary from exact national preferences.
-Therefore, though we use Pew as our ground truth, we cannot claim that it is a perfect representation of the preferences of all Americans.
+Additionally, while the Pew dataset was weighted on myriad strata of demographics to best represent the adult U.S. population, we still recognize that it is not perfectly representative of the general US population.
+As with all surveys, there might be non-response bias, even with the most carefully selected probabilistic sample.
+In other words, just as those who choose to take surveys on online platforms differ from the general population in terms of tech familiarity and use, so too might probabilistic studies vary from exact national preferences.
+Therefore, though we use Pew as our gold standard, we cannot guarantee that it is a perfect representation of the preferences of all Americans.